prateekchachra/react-financial-charts/README.md

 # React Financial Charts

+A fork for React Financial Charts with updated React and TS versions.

+By - Prateek Chachra

 > **Note:** this repo is a fork of [react-stockcharts](https://github.com/rrag/react-stockcharts), renamed, converted to typescript and bug fixes applied due to the original project being unmaintained.

 > **Note:** v1 is a fully breaking change with large parts, if not all, rewritten.
 Do not expect the same API! although the same features should exist.